FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 the posterior distribution is concentrated at.

-And of course, speed of the integrator depends on computing power of the CPU the algorithm is able to use.
+And of course, speed of the integrator depends on computing power of the CPUs the algorithm is able to use.

 All those timing related effects are addressed by arithmetically increasing trial durations with configurable coefficients (currently 5.1